junxit/us-congress-bills-111/metadata.md

 - 2010-01-21 — Introduced in House
 - 2010-01-21 — Introduced in House
 - 2010-01-21 — Referred to the House Committee on Natural Resources.
+- 2010-01-25 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2010-02-25 — Subcommittee Hearings Held.
+- 2010-05-05 — Committee Consideration and Mark-up Session Held.
+- 2010-05-05 — Ordered to be Reported by Voice Vote.
+- 2010-05-05 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2010-05-18 — Considered under suspension of the rules. (consideration: CR H3491-3492)
+- 2010-05-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4491.
+- 2010-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-18 — Ms. Bordallo moved to suspend the rules and pass the bill.
+- 2010-05-18 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3491)
+- 2010-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3491)
+- 2010-05-18 — Placed on the Union Calendar, Calendar No. 273.
+- 2010-05-18 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-482.
+- 2010-05-18 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-482.